Estate Sale ~ Tips and Pointers

 3. If you must do something, box up personal papers, mail and tax information.
 Box up personal wear clothing, but leave out any vintage clothing, 1980s or older for the sale.
 Current designer clothing sells very well, so you can keep it out for me to look at.

 What sells and what are the advantages of an Estate Sale

 Everything sells at an estate sale, so there is no need to get rid of anything until after the sale.
 This way you are not trying to make these determinations before you have to.
-Let the buyer determine on the days of the sale what is sellable and what buyers are looking for.
+Let the buyer determine on the days of the sale what they want to buy.
 Because of the economy, estate and moving sales are one of the best ways to liquidate assets or size down.
 People are looking for better made items and good items at a good price.
 Dealers are looking for items to resell.
 Everyone who comes to estate sales are looking for something different and you may have it.
 My advise is that you can donate or throw away after you see what sells.